abunai-dev/.github/profile/README.md

 ![Overview](overview-dark.png#gh-dark-mode-only)

 The project's name is inspired by the Japanese word **あぶない (abunai)** which translates to dangerous, risky, or uncertain.
 The research project was started as the dissertation project of [Dr.-Ing.
-Sebastian Hahner](https://sebastianhahner.de) at the DSiS group, KASTEL Institute, Karlsruhe Institute of Technology (KIT).
+Sebastian Hahner](https://sebastianhahner.de) at the DSiS group, Karlsruhe Institute of Technology (KIT).

 For a comprehensive introduction and details on both the analysis and its evaluation, please see the published dissertation: